NASCAR chairman refuses to budge on team charters in testimony during Michael Jordan's lawsuit

 The deal finally presented to the teams in September 2024 did not include permanent charters or a voice in governance, but NASCAR gave the teams a firm deadline to accept its final offer or forfeit their charters.
 23XI Racing, owned by Jordan, Polk and three-time Daytona 500 winner Denny Hamlin, and Front Row Motorsports, owned by Bob Jenkins, were the only two teams out of 15 organizations that refused to sign.
 They sued instead.

 Phelps, promoted to become NASCAR's first commissioner earlier this year, testified that he worked hard to get the teams the best deal possible.
-But he said the teams' initial request for $720 million in revenue a year guaranteed to them would have put NASCAR out of business, and communications between NASCAR executives showed that the France family would not budge on permanent charters.
+But he said the teams' initial request for $720 million in guaranteed revenue would have put NASCAR out of business.

 At the same time, Polk would not budge, either.